Towards Intelligent Control of MeV Electrons and Protons from kHz Repetition Rate Ultra-Intense Laser Interactions: Discussion

 To comment on the different models used, the ridge regression models performed better with higher dimensions, with the 8-dimensional model optimizing the best.
 The random forest optimized the electron spectra about equally well between 100 and 500 estimators.
 The Gaussian process regression optimized on-par with the other models.
 However, while other models optimized in seconds, the Gaussian process took tens of seconds to optimize.
 While this may not seem like a significant difference, it may prove important in future experiments as a more real-time optimization is implemented.

 As mentioned earlier, the same experimental framework can be straightforwardly used to optimize and control proton acceleration.
 The ejected protons are likely more collimated than the electrons (c.f. single shot simulation results in \cite{Rahman_etal2021}), so a challenge with performing analogous experiments with protons is the proton spectrometer reading would be very sensitive to the stability of the liquid leaf target.
+In this experiment, the target suffered an instability that required adjustment 6 times.
+These instabilities are detrimental to the proton signal due to the signals narrow beam divergence.
+The electrons are accelerated in a much wider angle, which makes the electron signal more robust to the instabilities.
 Efforts are currently being made to improve the stability of the target to allow for proton optimization experiments.

 Other radiation can potentially be optimized and controlled by these methods.
 Although we omit it for brevity, the electron/ion spectrometer in our experiment did detect x-rays which show up as counts in the parts of the line CCD that would indicate no deflection by the magnetic field.
 We could easily use this signal, which is connected to our high throughput DAQ system, in a scheme to increase or decrease the x-ray flux from the laser interaction region.
 And although the integration times would be longer, in principle one could optimize for neutron generation by using a heavy water or deuterated ethylene glycol liquid leaf target with the same suite of neutron detectors that were employed in an earlier paper from our group \cite{Knight_etal2024}.